alfonsof/terraform-google-cloud-examples/code/06-create-cloud-storage/README.md

     export GOOGLE_CREDENTIALS="$(cat ~/.gcloud/terraform-examples-code.json)"
     ```

+* Initialize working directory.

-* The first command that should be run after writing a new Terraform configuration is the terraform `init command` in order to initialize a working directory containing Terraform configuration files.
+  The first command that should be run after writing a new Terraform configuration is the `terraform init` command in order to initialize a working directory containing Terraform configuration files.
 It is safe to run this command multiple times.

   ```bash
   terraform init
   ```

-* Validate the changes:
+* Modify configuration.

+  You have to modify the S3 bucket name, which is defined as an input variable `bucket_name` in `vars.tf` file.

+  If you want to modify the S3 bucket name you will be able to do it in several ways:

+  * Loading variables from command line flags.

+    Run Terraform commands in this way:

     ```bash
+    terraform plan -var 'bucket_name=terraform-state-my-bucket'
+    ```

+    ```bash
+    terraform apply -var 'bucket_name=terraform-state-my-bucket'
+    ```

+  * Loading variables from a file.

+    When Terraform runs it will look for a file called `terraform.tfvars`.
+You can populate this file with variable values that will be loaded when Terraform runs.
+An example for the content of the `terraform.tfvars` file:

+    ```bash
+    bucket_name = "terraform-state-my-bucket"
+    ```

+  * Loading variables from environment variables.

+    Terraform will also parse any environment variables that are prefixed with `TF_VAR`.
+You can create an environment variable `TF_VAR_bucket_name`:

+    ```bash
+    TF_VAR_bucket_name=terraform-state-my-bucket
+    ```

+  * Variable defaults.

+    Change the value of the `default` attribute of `bucket_name` input variable in `vars.tf` file.

+* Validate the changes.

+  Run command:

+  ```bash
   terraform plan
   ```

-* Deploy the changes:
+* Deploy the changes.

+  Run command:

   ```bash
   terraform apply
   ```

-* Test the deploy:
+* Test the deploy.

   When the `terraform apply` command completes, use the Google Cloud console, you should see the new Google Storage bucket created in the Google Cloud Project.

-* Clean up the resources created when you have finished:
+* Clean up the resources created.

+  When you have finished, run command:

   ```bash
   terraform destroy